 All Medical Assisting students are required to attend the Medical Assisting Programmatic Orientation within the first quarter of the program.
-All Medical Assisting students are required to attend the Rasmussen Externship meeting conducted by the Program Coordinator as well as a site orientation (if required by the site) prior to being eligible to begin the externship.
+All Medical Assisting students are required to attend the Rasmussen Extenship meeting conducted by the Program Coordinator as well as a site orientation (if required by the site) prior to being eligible to begin the externship.

-In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check and Moorhead applicants must also submit to a Minnesota Department of Human Services background check.
+In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check.

-Medical Assistant Medical Office Administrative Assistant
+- · Medical Assistant - Medical Office Administrative Assistant